Save More With A PRO Account

 Basement Foundations

-Mirror Reverse and Right Reading Reverse
+Right Reading Reverse and Mirror Reverse

 2x4 and 2x6 Conversion

-While 2x4 construction is a more common option, the northern locations of the United States tend to use the 2x6 construction because this allows for more insulation for homes built in colder locations.
+While 2x4 construction is a more common option, the northern locations of the United States tend to use 2x6 construction because this allows for more insulation for homes built in colder locations.
 Utilizing 2x6 construction costs more up front but also gives you a stronger structure to endure high winds, earthquakes, etc. and decreases heating and cooling costs by increasing insulation.

 Material List